 - Questions marked with an () are standardized questions from the GBVIMS form that collect data for key GBV data points.
 These data points should be collected by all service providers using GBVIMS.
-To know how to fill the field with - Those questions followed by the circle symbol (())are customizable fields.
+To know how to fill the field with please refer to the GBVIMS USERGUIDE: https://gbvims.com/wp/wp-content/uploads/ Ch4_Feb2011.pdf - Those questions followed by the circle symbol (()) are customizable fields.
 Italicized text indicates which part of the customizable fields you should adapt. - Questions/Text which are indicated on the form with the triangle symbol (^) are supplemental to the GBVIMS form.
 They are intended to collect data on diverse identity factors.
 These Questions/Text may be modified or removed based upon your organizational and programmatic needs, but also based on the context in which you work.
 Italicized text indicates which part of the customizable fields you should adapt. - Questions in bold are either questions from GBVIMS or supplemental ones that are crucial to be able to conduct intersectional analysis.